Skyfrei/Warcraft3/README.md

-# Simplified Warcraft 3 version with DeepRL implemented.
+# Simplified Warcraft 3 version with DeepRL
 Sandbox warcraft 3 without any graphics.
 Trying to code a way to use reinforcement learning and MTCS in Real time strategy games.

 Game **will** not have any graphics for a long time if ever because the point of the project is to create an RTS game which can be deeplearned with different